dicebear/dicebear/apps/docs/pages/create-styles/edit-a-style/index.md

 ::: tip

+Declarative animations arrive as real Figma animations: the plugin writes them as keyframes on the imported layers, and an export carries edited keyframes back into the definition.
+This needs animation support in your Figma plan.
-Animations live in a `<style>` element, and Figma has no place for CSS.
-An [animated style](/animated-avatars/) therefore arrives as a still avatar and stays still after the export.
+Styles that still keep their animation as raw CSS in a `<style>` element arrive as a still avatar instead, since Figma has no place for CSS.

 :::